Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Introduction

+{The ensemble Kalman method was originally generalized from a method for linear Gaussian state estimation \cite{kalman1960new} and derived in the field of data assimilation, for the task of state estimation \cite{evensen1994sequential,evensen2009data}.
+Quickly it was adopted as a method for inversion by \cite{chen2012ensemble,emerick2013ensemble} in the field of oil reservoir modelling, taking inspiration from sequential Monte Carlo \cite{del2006sequential}.
+In all these works, the prior is (at least approximately) transported to the posterior in one (artificial) time unit $t=1$, {we thus label such methods as ``ensemble sequential Monte Carlo (EnSMC)''}.
+It was soon framed as a derivative-free optimization method in \cite{reich2011dynamical}, which kept with the idea of transporting the prior to the posterior in one time unit $t=1$, but already hinted at the possibility of studying the behaviour for $t\to\infty$.

+This {led} to the advent of the ensemble Kalman methodology for inverse problems, commonly abbreviated EKI, starting with \cite{iglesias2013ensemble}, followed by detailed continuum limit analysis in various senses (continuous time, mean-field limit etc.) in, e.g., \cite{schillings2017analysis,schillings2018convergence,blomker2019well,herty2019kinetic}, extended to include Tikhonov regularization in \cite{chada2020tikhonov}, and generalized to the ensemble Kalman Sampler (EKS) \cite{garbuno2020interacting} and the closely related ALDI method in \cite{nusken2019note,garbuno2020affine}. {Here, a divergence of the philosophy of the various members of the Ensemble Kalman family can be observed: EnSMC methods like EKS and ALDI approximate the posterior measure by sampling.
+In contrast, EKI, TEKI and {derivatives of these methods} try to solve an optimization problem by using the ensemble's pointwise evaluations for implicit gradient approximations.
+In particular, EKI and TEKI are expected to contract around an optimal point, with their ensemble covariance collapsing.
+On the other hand, EKS and ALDI will try to match the posterior's covariance structure.}

+{In a recent survey \citep{calvello2022ensemble}, various versions of the Ensemble Kalman method were unified and anlysed, in particular from the mean-field perspective.} It should be noted that many techniques employed in the analysis of these various methods were pioneered and influenced by research done on the ensemble Kalman filter in data assimilation, see \cite{bergemann2012ensemble} for continuous-time analysis, and works like \cite{reich2011dynamical,majda2012filtering,law2015data,reich2015probabilistic,de2018long}.
+Due to different communities' preferred notations, the nomenclature around ensemble Kalman $\{$filtering, inversion$\}$ is not always clearly distinguished and has considerable overlap, with similar techniques bearing different names in different fields (and the other way around). }

-Its basic idea is to replace all measures involved with an empirical measure generated by an ensemble of particles: An initial ensemble of particles $\{u_0^j\}_{j=1}^J$ (usually sampled from the prior $\mu_0$) is considered a surrogate for the prior, and transitioning from prior to posterior amounts to moving the ensemble to new positions $u_1^j$, with the posterior ensemble $\{u_1^j\}_{j=1}^J$ standing in for the posterior.
+The basic idea {of the ensemble Kalman method} is to replace all measures involved with an empirical measure generated by an ensemble of particles: An initial ensemble of particles $\{u_0^j\}_{j=1}^J$ (usually sampled from the prior $\mu_0$) is considered a surrogate for the prior, and transitioning from prior to posterior amounts to moving the ensemble to new positions $u_1^j$, with the posterior ensemble $\{u_1^j\}_{j=1}^J$ standing in for the posterior.
 It can be shown that this particle update is given by the ensemble Kalman inversion (EKI)

 where $C(u_0)$ is the sample covariance of the initial ensemble $\{u_0^j\}_{j=1}^J$.